You're likely to be charged GST on most supplies you purchase for your taxable activity.

 Buying from non-registered suppliers

-If you buy goods or services from an unregistered person, you will not be charged GST.
-This normally means you will not be able to claim GST on the purchase.
+If you buy goods or services from an unregistered person, they will not charge GST.
+This normally means you cannot claim GST on the purchase.
 For some special supplies, such as secondhand goods, you may still be able to claim a GST adjustment.